-In May, the Council of State, an advisory body to the government and the Netherlands’ highest court, ruled that existing requirements for building and farming permits did not meet EU regulations for emissions such as ammonia and nitrous oxide.
+In May, the Council of State, an advisory body to the government and the Netherlands’ highest court, ruled that existing requirements for building and farming permits did not meet EU regulations for emissions.
 That put construction projects and farm expansions on hold.

 The government has been scrambling to come up with a response that would allow infrastructure and housing projects to go forward without driving farmers out of business.

 A proposal to reduce livestock prompted protests by farm owners, who created the worst traffic jam in the Netherlands’ history by clogging the roads with their tractors.

 A revised proposal would adjust livestock feed to include an enzyme that reduces nitrogen oxide emissions from cows.

 Reducing the speed limit is another attempt to cut emissions in one area to free up pollution space in another, in this case construction.

 There will also be a €180 million fund to buy out farmers who voluntarily retire and emergency legislation to exempt coastal defense from strict pollution rules.

 About a third of the Netherlands lies below sea level.

 Historians argue the need for cooperation in order to defend the low-lying country from floods is what gave the Netherlands its consensus culture, which, in turn, is probably the reason Rutte and his government haven’t lost support.

 Far from imposing their plans on the country, the ruling parties have held exhaustive consultations with environmental and industry groups as well as local and provincial governments, which are responsible for building and farm permits.